lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `filepath`: `"/home/work/documents/report.txt"` (Path inside the container)
 * **Then**:
     * The method returns a `bytes` object.
-    * AND The returned `bytes` object is equal to `b"This is the final report."`.
+    * The returned `bytes` object is equal to `b"This is the final report."`.
-    * AND No exceptions are raised by the agent's method.
+    * No exceptions are raised by the agent's method.

 ### Test Scenario 2 - Attempt to Download a Non-Empty Directory (Expected to Fail due to Multiple Entries in Tar)